 For measuring the flow rate it's obviously necessary to measure the flow levels, then use the equations above for calculating.
 It's common to measure the levels with:

 Ultrasonic level transmitters are positioned above the flow without any direct contact with the flow.
 Ultrasonic level transmitters can be used for all measurements.
-Some of the transmitters can even calculate a linear flow signal - like a pulse signal or 4 - 20 mA signal - before transmitting it to the control system.
+Some of the transmitters can even calculate a linear flow signal - like a digital pulse signal or an analog 4 - 20 mA signal - before transmitting it to the control system.